Characterizing entanglement dynamics in QED scattering processes

+where $\{\omega_s\}_{s=1,\ldots,4}$ are the eigenvalues, in descending order, of the matrix $\sqrt{\sqrt{\rho}\rho'\sqrt{\rho}}$, with $\rho' = (\sigma_2\otimes\sigma_2)\rho^{\ast}(\sigma_2\otimes\sigma_2)$, and $\sigma_2$ is the second Pauli matrix \cite{Wootters:1997id}.
 In Fig.~\ref{fig1}, it is shown the saturation of the concurrence, when iterating the map (at a specific angle) starting from the initial pure separable state $|RL\rangle$, for the case of Bhabha scattering.
 In Fig.~\ref{fig3}, the same iteration process is shown over all scattering angles.
+In Table~\ref{tab1}, we list the maximally entangled states obtained asymptotically by iterating the M\o{}ller and Bhabha scattering maps with initial states $|RL\rangle$ and $|RR\rangle$.
+These results reproduce the maximally entangled states reported in the tables of Ref.~\cite{BlasoneSE2}.
+Note that the existence of entanglophobous states \cite{BlasoneSE2} makes it not obvious \emph{a priori} that one must have a saturation trend.
+Indeed, for $\mu = 1$ in Fig.~\ref{fig1}, we observe initial oscillations due to the entanglophobous action which, however, rapidly decay.